 Appendix E

 Field Experience Approval

 Date:

 Mason Student:

 Mentor Teacher:

 School:

 City, State, Zip Code:

 Grade Level/Subject Area:

 Mentor Teacher Phone:

 Mentor Teacher Email:

-I agree to support

-Student Name) as she/he completes a minimum 15-hour field experi ence in my classroom.
+I agree to support Student Name) as she/he completes a minimum 15-hour field exp

-I understand that this Mason student will work with me and my stud sessions (each lasting at most 4 hours), and that all of these hours m adolescents/young adults.
-These experiences may involve working w groups of students, and/or an entire class of students. ust involve direct interaction with rith an individual student, small
+I understand that this Mason student will work with me and my st sessions (each lasting at most 4 hours), and that all of these hours adolescents/young adults.
+These experiences may involve working groups of students, and/or an entire class of students. must involve direct interaction with

-I understand that the goal of the Mason student's fieldwork is to gain workings of a teacher and her/his students.
-I agree to accurately docuted tutoring hours and activities on a daily basis.
+I understand that the goal of the Mason student's fieldwork is to g workings of a teacher and her/his students.
+I agree to accurately d tutoring hours and activities on a daily basis.

 Mentor Teacher Signature Date

-Mason Student Signature Tentative Tutoring Schedule (Weeks/Days/Times)
+Mason Student Signature Date Tantativa Tutavina Cahadula (Maala / Dava / Timas) Tentative Tutoring Schedule (Weeks/Days/Times)